 It is only natural that someone might be concerned about a potential overdose with any new product, particularly as CBD still has the association with marijuana, but when used as directed, there is no possibility of ingesting an unsafe amount.

 First time users often start with as little as 5 mg of CBD per day (1ml of oil at 5% concentration), but those with more experience using CBD or more severe symptoms may regularly take up to 100 mg per day.
 Studies indicate that to overdose on CBD, a person would need to consume more than 50,000 mg of CBD in a single sitting – a feat that would prove very difficult and could certainly not be done accidentally.

-For people that have tried medications to treat pain, anxiety and other ailments, they will be well aware that many of these prescription treatments can be not only highly addictive, but can become less effective over time.
+For people that have tried medications to treat pain, anxiety and other ailments, but can become less effective over time.

 There is no need to worry that using CBD will become habit forming.
 The World Health Organization (WHO) published a report in 2017 stating that CBD is “generally well-tolerated with a good safety profile” and that “in humans, CBD exhibits no effects indicative of any abuse or dependence potential.”

 CBD is generally very well-tolerated, but no health product can claim to be completely free from side effects.
 Fortunately, any adverse reactions reported by people using CBD are generally mild and non-serious.